ccamel/awesome-ccamel/README.md

 - [typeguard/awesome-typed-datasets](https://github.com/typeguard/awesome-typed-datasets) - Awesome types in many languages for popular, open data sets.
 - [udecode/zustood](https://github.com/udecode/zustood) - 🐻‍❄️ A modular store factory using zustand
 - [umijs/umi](https://github.com/umijs/umi) - A framework in react community ✨
+- [unjs/magicast](https://github.com/unjs/magicast) - 🧀  Programmatically modify JavaScript and TypeScript source codes with a simplified, elegant and familiar syntax powered by recast and babel.
 - [uport-project/ethr-did](https://github.com/uport-project/ethr-did) - Create ethr DIDs
 - [urql-graphql/urql](https://github.com/urql-graphql/urql) - The highly customizable and versatile GraphQL client with which you add on features like normalized caching as you grow.
 - [virtualzone/landroid-bridge](https://github.com/virtualzone/landroid-bridge) - Bridge for connecting the Worx Landroid S Lawn Mower to home automation systems like OpenHAB or FHEM.